heluDuyne/E-Commerce_FrontEnd/README.md

 4. Add products to cart and manage cart items
 5. Complete purchases through a streamlined checkout process
 6. View order history and track current orders

-## Known Issues and Solutions

-- **Recommendation refresh**: When signing in with different accounts, recommendations might not update automatically.
-This is being addressed in upcoming updates.

-## Contributing

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Flutter team for the amazing framework
-- Contributors who have participated in